Repainting the Airbox

 Once the surface is prepped and primed, there are only two steps to painting with the VHT paint.
 The first is to spray three coats 10 minutes apart: one horizontal, one vertical and one diagonal.
 With each coat, you can go a little heavier just be careful to avoid runs.
 Don’t worry if the gloss finish is not perfect… it will not matter in the slightest.

 After the final 10 minutes, it is time to heat up the now-drying paint.
-Traditionally this by popping it in the oven but since we also use that for our food, I used a heat gun.
+Traditionally this by popping it in the oven but since we also use that for our food, I used a heat gun like the shrinkfast 998.
 The heat gun heats up the paint to its critical temperature at which point it wrinkles and the heat gun can be moved to the next section.

 The whole process takes just a few minutes.
 Once wrinkled, the paint needs a further 24-48 hours to fully harden.

 In terms of finish versus effort, wrinkle paint is hard to beat.
 It takes almost no effort and yet the results look amazing.

 Disclaimer: 308restoration.com describes the restoration work I perform on my car and only my car.
 I am not a professional mechanic.
 The website content is presented for entertainment purposes only and should not be seen as any kind of advice, information, instruction or guidance for working on any other car.
 The opinions stated here are my own and no-one else’s.